 $10K/$20K Cancellation Resources

-Check out our cancellation Frequently Asked Questions (FAQs) and answers about President Biden’s cancellation program:
+For more info, you can also check out our Frequently Asked Questions (FAQs) and answers about President Biden’s cancellation program here:

-We also regularly run free online webinars to walk you through the cancellation program.
-Watch a recording or register for one below.
+We also regularly run free online webinars to walk you through different paths to student debt cancellation and answer other questions about the student loan system.
+Watch a recording or register for one below:

 Public Service Loan Forgiveness (PSLF) Resources

 The PSLF program was designed to cancel the federal student loans of public service workers after 10 years of service and making loan payments—but for decades, the program was inaccessible for most.
 To fix this, the Biden administration released a temporary waiver of program requirements that allowed millions of public service workers to access the benefits.
 The PSLF Waiver expired on October 31, 2022—but President Biden extended most of the benefits and protections, set to take effect in July 2023.
-Start out by reading our backgrounder on the PSLF Waiver:
+Learn more about PSLF here: